Your Book-Coaching Journey

 + What if I'm interested in coaching memoir writers?
 Will the certification program help me?

-For coaches interested in coaching memoir, the Basic Training and Advanced Certification courses will offer an excellent foundation.
+For coaches interested in coaching memoir, the Basic Training course and Advanced Training course in Fiction will offer an excellent foundation.
 Memoir writers need to learn the same narrative principles as fiction writers: how to make a point, how to structure a story, how to create narrative drive, how to hold a reader's attention, when to leave things out, how to show the reader why they should care, and how to know who the reader is.
-The nuances that memoir coaches should be aware of (e.g., legal ramifications of publishing nonfiction, dealing with the real-life people the writer is writing about, etc.) will be covered in a future master class that will build on the Advanced and Pro Certification courses.
+The nuances that memoir coaches should be aware of (e.g., legal ramifications of publishing nonfiction, dealing with the real-life people the writer is writing about, etc.) will be covered in a forthcoming master class available to Advanced Certified coaches.

 + Would taking the Story Genius workshop that Accelerator offers help me be a better coach?